EXPLAINER: Why Dutch soldiers were at Indiana military camp

 WHY WERE THE SOLDIERS AWAY FROM THE BASE?

-The Muscatatuck center is part of a larger installation called Atterbury-Muscatatuck that covers 36,000 acres, including some lodging options.
+The Muscatatuck center is part of a larger installation called Atterbury-Muscatatuck that covers 36,000 acres, including some lodging options, where troops usually stay for seven to 14 days, Lowry said.
 It’s not clear whether the Dutch soldiers had been staying on the installation during any of their training. ___

 Associated Press writer Tom Davies in Indianapolis contributed to this report.
 Arleigh Rodgers is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow her on Twitter at https://twitter.com/arleighrodgers